 Although driftwood doesn't have to be limited to coastal decor, sometimes adding in nautical elements can work well.
 Create this shelving unit using nautical rope and a dock cleat to pay homage to the driftwood's roots.

 Create a Sleek and Weathered Picture Frame

 Most driftwood projects have pieces of driftwood as we are used to seeing them on the beach.
 However, if the wood is large enough, it's possible to plan it down and create uniform strips.
 This driftwood project does just that to create a very streamlined picture frame.

 Incorporate Leather With Driftwood for a Rustic Feel

-Make Cute Place Settings for Your Dining Room
+Make These Cute Place Settings for Your Dining Room

 Turn Your Bathroom Into a Coastal Spa With This Towel Rack

-Bathrooms are often associated with water and thus work really well with a coastal theme.
-To get this look, paint the room a soft blueish-green color then add subtle coastal accents like this driftwood towel rack.
+Bathrooms are often associated with water and thus work well with a coastal theme.
+To get this look, paint the room a soft bluish-green color then add subtle coastal accents like this driftwood towel rack.